-I choose to make my cold frames from Douglas fir, so far they have lasted 7 years but are reaching the end of their life.
-Fir is 1/3 the cost of cedar or redwood so it just depends on how cost sensitive you are.
-Cedar & Redwood would probably last twice as long.
+I choose to make my cold frames from Douglas fir.
+So far they have lasted 10 years but are reaching the end of their life.
+Fir is 1/3 the cost of cedar or redwood so it just depends on how cost-sensitive you are.
+Cedar or Redwood would probably last longer.

 A few shop safety notes for you when building a garden cold frame.
 Please be sure to wear eye and ear protection while you are working and please be sure you understand how to use your power tools, a new cold frame isn’t worth a finger or an eye!!
 This project is pretty basic and I think most people with a good understanding of carpentry can pull it off.
-For me the work from start to finish took between 3 to 4 hours.
-When my son helps, we can get one done in maybe 2 1/2.
-But if you are a beginner at building a garden cold frame you may want to plan a whole Saturday.
+For me, the work from start to finish took between 3 to 4 hours.
+When my son helps, we can get one done in maybe 2 1/2 hours.
+If you are a beginner at building a garden cold frame you may want to plan a whole Saturday.

 Step By Step Instructions for Building a Garden Cold Frame